Times-Z/Times-Z/README.md

 ## ⚡ About me

-- Technology & development enthusiast
-- Linux fan
+- Linux fan : I use Arch for my personal workstation, but I often deploy Debian or other Linux distributions
+- Free and open source software enthusiast, I believe FOSS is the way to go
-- DevOps: always exploring the latest technologies and challenges
+- DevSecOps mindset : always exploring the latest technologies, challenges, automation and security solutions
-- Strong ambition: willing to do whatever it takes to succeed in this exciting field
-- Hardware enthusiast: custom keyboards, custom watercooling loops, and workspace optimization
+- Hardware enthusiast : custom keyboards, custom watercooling loops, and workspace optimization for the win

 ## 💻 My Setup